-- Any device that shoots or delivers a bullet, BB, pellet, arrow, dart, flare, electrical charge, or other projectile, whether loaded or unloaded, including those devices powered by CO2. - Any explosive device, including fireworks or ammunition. - Any instruments/devices that are designed or may be used as a weapon to injure or threaten another individual, including knives with a fixed or folding blade and swords.
-Students are permitted to have pocket knives or utility knives designed for cooking. - Personal use chemical defense sprays (less than 1⁄2 ounce) and small stun guns (less than 25,000,000 volts) are permitted to be possessed for emergency self defense purposes only.
+- Any device that shoots or delivers a bullet, BB, pellet, arrow, dart, flare, electrical charge or other projectile, whether loaded or unloaded, including those devices powered by CO2. - Any explosive device, including fireworks or ammunition. - Any instruments/devices that are designed or may be used as a weapon to injure or threaten another individual, including knives with a fixed or folding blade and swords.
+Students are permitted to have pocketknives or utility knives designed for

+- cooking with blades no longer than 4 inches. - Personal use chemical defense sprays (less than 1⁄2 ounce) and small stun guns (less than 25,000,000 volts) are permitted to be possessed for emergency self-defense purposes only.